toddixon/span-calculator/README.md

 1. **4-20mA** pressure sensor is giving us **8.5mA** back.
 If the pressure sensor's range is **0-50psi**, what **pressure** is it reading?

-Start by adjusting the input ranges to match the minimum and maximum of the
+The first step is to switch to the desired signal type. set up the input and output parameters by adjusting the range sliders or input boxes accordingly.

 <p align="center">
   <picture align="center">